tercasaskova311/jansaska/_pages/about.md

 classes: wide
 ---

-I’m **Jan Sáska**, a first-year Men’s Elite XCO MTB rider from the Czech Republic and the current Elite National Champion.
+**Jan Sáska** is first-year Men’s Elite XCO MTB rider from the Czech Republic and the current Elite National Champion.
-In my debut elite World Cup season, I’ve been steadily moving up the ranks — most recently finishing **23rd at the European Championship**.
+In his debut elite World Cup season, He has been steadily moving up the ranks — most recently finishing **23rd at the European Championship**.

-I’m known as a **super technical rider**, always searching for new ways to progress instead of sticking to familiar training paths.
-Even without a big team behind me, I’ve successfully built my own support system of sponsors to compete in a full World Cup season.
+He is known as a **technical rider**, always searching for new ways to progress instead of sticking to familiar training paths.
+Even without a big team behind him, He has successfully built his own support system of sponsors to compete in a full World Cup season.

-With the right support, I’m ready to channel all my energy into racing and aim for **consistent top World Cup results**.
+With the right support, He is ready to channel all his energy into racing and aim for **consistent top World Cup results**.

 ---